finalwebsites/fw-emailoctopus-integration/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Create in EmailOctopus one ore more mailing lists and add also an API key.
 1. Enter your EmailOctopus API key, choose the mailing list ID and the other options on the plugin settings page.

+Check here the [complete documentation](https://www.finalwebsites.com/emailoctopus-for-wordpress/) for both integrations and the EO4WP shortcode.

 === WooCommerce integration ===